mikebots/mikesbot-repo/README.md

 ________________________________

+# REQUIREMENTS UPDATED
-REQUIREMENTS UPDATED: You now have to make a file under this package and name it ".env" Add this to the file
+You now have to make a file under this package and name it ".env" Add this to the file

 BOT_TOKEN=REPLACEWITHBOTTOKEN